craftcms/feed-me/docs/feature-tour/trigger-import-via-cron.md

 > php craft feed-me/feeds/queue 1 --continue-on-error
 ```

 You can also supply a `--all` parameter to push all feeds into the queue.
-Not that this parameter will ignore any `--limit` and `--offset` parameters supplied.
+Note that this parameter will ignore any `--limit` and `--offset` parameters supplied.

 ```bash
 > php craft feed-me/feeds/queue --all